princeaaron/simple_shell/README.md

-This is simple cell sample
+This is an ALX Group Project.
+Team: Prince Bredzei/ Kwadwo Addo
+Project: Create our own simple shell